-Prepaid Items-Certain payments reflect costs applicable to future accounting periods and are recorded as prepaid items in both the government-wide and fund financial statements.
+Prepaid Items-Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both the government-wide and fund financial statements.
 The cost of prepaid items is recorded as expenses/expenditures when consumed rather than when purchased.

 Capital Assets-Capital assets, which include property, plant, equipment, and infrastructure assets, are reported in the government-wide financial statements.
 Capital assets are defined by the Town as assets with an initial, individual cost of more than an established threshold for the type of asset and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost.
 The reported value excludes normal maintenance and repairs, which are essentially amounts spent in relation to capital assets that do not increase the capacity or efficiency of the item or increase its estimated useful life.
-Donated capital assets are recorded at estimated fair market value of the item at the date of its donation.
+Donated capital assets are recorded at acquisition value.